 So my story was more of an observation of the absurdity of this whole OS X fanfare.
 I received a lot of e-mail from people accusing me of being an OS X hater, spreading lies about the OS to scare people away.
 No friends, I’m trying to point out that maybe we shouldn’t be so quick to swallow whatever Apple hands us.

-great.
+Sure, OS X is great.
 I’d even say it’s by far the best consumer OS available today, but not without noting that it has a few bugs that need working out.
 This is what separates enthusiasts from journalists.
 Were I not completely honest with you, my readers, I would be remiss in my job.

 Fix for Troubled Files?